wiredopposite/split_fstream/README.md

 # split_fstream
 This is still being tested, use at your own peril!

 An `std::ifstream`/`std::ofstream` wrapper meant for reading and writing split binary files as you would a normal file stream.
-This was created to more easily work with files on filesystems where size limits are an issue, but there are bound to be a few more cases where it could be useful.
+This was created to more easily work with files on filesystems where size limits are an issue.

 ## split::ofstream
 Construct with a filepath and a max size to split the files at.